hlorus/CAD_Sketcher/docs/advanced.md

 === "Windows"
     - In blender click Window->Toggle System Console
+## Console Output VScode dependency

+CAD sketcher for debugging purposes depends on the library [debugpy](https://pypi.org/project/debugpy/) when debugging is done throught VSCode.
+Installing this library with ```$pip install```  will further mean that the window in VSCode will need to be reloaded using  ```command Palette > Reload window``` .

 ## Access Logs
 Logs are helpful for debugging.
 Note that there are logs from the addon as well as from blender itself.